2vs5/mapping_sc_to_st/README.md

 Tools to map a reference scRNA-seq atlas onto image-based spatial transcriptomics (ST) data (WeMERFISH zebrafish time course).

-## Background / idea
+## Background
 scRNA-seq has rich cell-type structure but no coordinates; ST has coordinates but noisier expression.
-The pipeline links the two by solving an optimal-transport problem that balances **expression similarity** and **neighborhood/geometry consistency** (Fused Gromov-Wasserstein Optimal Transport), then refines the match using anchors and cell-type–aware steps.
+The pipeline links the two by solving an optimal-transport problem that balances **expression similarity** and **neighborhood/geometry consistency** (Fused Gromov-Wasserstein (FGW) Optimal Transport (OT)), then refines the match using anchors and cell-type–aware steps.

 ## How the code is organized
 Core modules live in `mapping_sc_to_st/`: